-Decide whether it's acceptable to bring a boyfriend/girlfriend back to the room.
-Figure out how the roommate entertaining a guest will let the other roommate know when he has company.
+Decide whether it’s acceptable to bring a boyfriend/girlfriend back to the room.
+Figure out how the roommate entertaining a guest will let the other roommate know when they have company.

-Whether you like your roommate or not, treat him with the consideration that you'd like to be treated with.
+Whether you like your roommate or not, treat him/her with the consideration that you’d like to be treated with.
 Set an example and with any luck your roommate will catch on.

 Tip #6 - Give a Little